 We start to think about making a web ready image and start working really hard.
-The reality is that web resolution is about 72 dots per inch.
+The reality is that common web viewing device resolution is stated to be by makers about 72 dots per inch although we really are measuring pixels per inch.
+Note that some devices will have a higher resolution.
 Your digital file is WAY better than this and yet for many folks, a web view is the only view ever seen of the image.
 What a massive waste that is.
 All the fine gradations and quality are lost on the web or social media viewer.
 You might as well just shoot with a smartphone.

 Serious creatives start to think about making a print and the water gets very muddy.
 One way to look at this is what we see as good quality print.
 Most times this is erroneously equated to text where we know that 300 dots per inch looks nice, and 600 dots per inch, looks really special.
 A mental equation gets created in our editing software that pixels per inch is the same as dots per inch and this is not true.
 When I open the Image Size dialog in Photoshop, it tells me the maximum native print size at a certain number of pixels per inch for a given file.
 If I open a file from my 40MP Hasselblad and set 300 pixels per inch, I get a default image size of 24.35 x 18.26 inches.
 This is what we would consider the default print size at 300 pixels per inch.
 If 1ppi were the same as 1dpi, then that would be accurately true, and while not the same thing, it is used as a means to assess what the maximum default print size is, as an approximation.